 An effortless way to control powdery mildew is to resist the urge to fertilize more than you need to.
 Nitrogen promotes growth, which means more of the tender, new flesh that’s particularly susceptible to powdery mildew infection.
 Control growth and you help control mildew spread.

 Another easy-to-use, all-natural treatment for powdery mildew control, homemade baking soda spray is also effective against black spot.
 To make a baking soda garden spray, combine 1 1/2 tbsp baking soda and 1 tbsp vegetable oil together until the baking soda is dissolved.
 Then, combine the mixture with 1 1/2 gallons warm water, once again stirring until well blended.
 Pour into a spray bottle and spray on powder mildew on plants.
 Use immediately.

 Try Neem Oil to Control and Prevent Infestation

 A popular fungicide with all-natural gardeners, neem oil can be an effective tool for controlling powdery mildew.
 A neem oil spray applied to powdery mildew on plants works in two ways: it coats and protects leaves from future infestation and it smothers any powdery mildew that already exists.
-To make a neem oil spray, vigorously mix 2 tsp neem oil, 1 tsp natural soap (I like Dr. Bronner's peppermint soap — just be sure to choose one that does not contain sodium lauryl sulfate), and 9 cups warm water.
+To make a neem oil spray, vigorously mix 2 tsp neem oil, 1 tsp natural soap (I like Dr. Bronner’s peppermint soap—just be sure to choose a soap that does not contain sodium lauryl sulfate), and 9 cups warm water.
 Pour into a spray bottle and apply as needed.
 Mixture is good for 8 hours.